leila-alhemali/leila-alhemali/README.md

 I'll never learn everything about this topic and that fires me up.

-I love nerding out about coding so, let's chat, especially if you're curious about one of my projects!
+I love nerding out about coding so, <b>let's chat</b>, especially if you're curious about one of my projects!

 - 🔭 I’m currently working on building svelt custom hooks
 - 👯 I’m looking to collaborate on remote mapping projects